- Free delivery over £40

 Evra Patch and cancer

-It is important to attend regular check-ups when using Evra Patches and to see a doctor if you notice any irregularities to your breasts or develop any unusual vaginal bleeding.
+It is important to attend regular check-ups when using Evra Patches and to see a doctor if you notice any irregularities in your breasts or develop any unusual vaginal bleeding.

 Evra Patch in pregnancy & breastfeeding